Which city card suits you

 Popular passes include the Roma Pass, the BLUE SIAT® Pass, the Omnia Card and the Rome City Pass.

 The Rome City Pass does not include public transport and is therefore delivered online.

 The Roma Pass is the official city card of the municipality of Rome.
 You can order it online and have it delivered to your home or pick it up in Rome, for example at a tourist information point on arrival at Fiumicino airport (on the arrival level in terminal 3 open 8 am-8:30 pm) or Ciampino (in the arrival hall open 8:30 am – 6 pm).

 The Roma Pass gives you free access to public transport in Rome.
 Not included is the transfer from Fiumicino airport to Rome.
 From Ciampino airport you can use bus 520 to the subway station Subaugusta or 720 to the subway station Laurentina.

 From the first use the Roma Pass is valid for 48 hours or 72 hours.

 Colosseum, Palatine and Roman Forum are one museum complex, although there are separate entrances.
 The visit counts as a single museum visit.
 There is also the preferential admission to Castel Sant’Angelo, which is very convenient.
 You must book the time to visit the Coliseum by calling +39 06 39967575.
 The reservation fee is 2 Euro.
-For the Borghese Gallery, the phone no. is +39 06 32810.
+The Borghese Gallery you book at +39 06 32810.
 For reservation of the museums of the municipality you call at 060608.

 The Roma Pass for children and adolescents

 Children up to the age of 10 travel free on public transport in Rome accompanied by an adult.
 For the older children you can buy day passes or multi-day passes.
 Metrebus tickets online>

 Small children have free entry to the museums of the municipality of Rome, children up to the age of 6 pay a reduced entrance fee.
 The museums of the municipality of Rome include the Capitoline Museums and the markets of Trajan.